hmlongco/RxSwiftWidgets/README.md

 When rendered, each "widget" builds a corresponding UIView which is then modified as needed with the desired properties and behaviors.

-Combine just a few widgets together, and you can achieve some dynamic user interfaces:
+Combine just a few widgets together, and you can quickly and easily achieve some dynamic user interfaces:

 > ![List](https://github.com/hmlongco/RxSwiftWidgets/blob/master/Documentation/Resources/Widget-Menu.png)  ![List](https://github.com/hmlongco/RxSwiftWidgets/blob/master/Documentation/Resources/Widget-Login.png)  ![List](https://github.com/hmlongco/RxSwiftWidgets/blob/master/Documentation/Resources/Widget-Account-Details.png)